Introduction by Michael Evans

 Richard Cordray moved right in to 722 East 100 South with his sandwich shop Desolation Row from its initial location at the 9th & 9th.

 Desolation Row’s owner was Richard Cordray of ‘Smoke’ Blues Band, and he continued to feature Smoke’s first drummer Rotis in some of their advertisements, as well as buying ads to promote his own group.

 The 9th & 9th Connection

-Named after Bob Dylan’s famous song, Desolation Row on 870 South 900 East started business at the 9th & 9th before moving to 722 East 100 South.
+Named after Bob Dylan’s famous song, Desolation Row started business at on 870 South 900 East before moving to 722 East 100 South.